-Vladimir revealed that his parents were living Bayamo, a community of about 220,000 in southern Cuba — about three hours’ drive northwest of the coastal city of Santiago de Cuba.Sigmund Sobolewski suffers from Alzheimers.
-His dementia is at a stage where he sometimes thinks he’s a teenager … and a prisoner at Auschwitz.
+Vladimir revealed that his parents had moved to Bayamo, a community of 220,000 in southern Cuba — about three hours’ drive northwest of the coastal city of Santiago de Cuba.Sigmund Sobolewski suffered from Alzheimer’s.
+In 2015 his dementia was at a stage where he thought he was a teenager and a prisoner at Auschwitz.

-On the afternoon of 17 April 2015, I picked up the phone and called Sigmund in Cuba.
-For about 10 minutes I spoke with both him and Ramona.
-They were excited I’d tracked them down.
+On the afternoon of 17 April 2015, I called Sigmund in Cuba.
+For about 10 minutes I spoke with both him and his wife.
+They were excited I had tracked them down.

-Ramona was quick to say they were living in the mountains on the edge of town .., and that it was a warm day in Cuba [36 degrees].
-She also pointed out that their house has air conditioning.
+Ramona was quick to say they were living in the mountains on the edge of town … and that it was a warm day in Cuba [36 degrees].
+She also pointed out their home had air conditioning.

-Sigmund was proud to tell me they have a mango tree in their back yard.
+Sigmund was proud to announce they had a mango tree in his back yard.
 He seemed happy to be retired [finally].

 It was good to hear #88’s voice again.
-Just listening to his accent brought back memories of the time we spent walking the fields at Auschwitz, a quarter of a century ago.
+Just listening to his accent brought back memories of the time we spent walking the fields at Auschwitz, more than a quarter of a century ago.

 HOSPITALIZED IN ALBERTA

 Sure enough.
-A call to the hospital confirmed that 88 was in room 36.
+A call to the hospital confirmed #88 was in room #36.

 That same day, I spoke briefly with Sigmund by phone.
-He said he’d checked into the hospital a few days earlier … and that he was being treated for the flu.
+He said he was being treated for the flu and that he’d checked into the hospital a few days earlier.

-Sigmund was quick to remind me he’s 93 [turning 94 in May] … and that it’s hard for him to get around now.
+Sigmund reminded me that he was 93 [turning 94 in May] … and that it was hard for him to get around.

-The following day I spoke with Sigmund’s son, Vladimir, who advised that his father had returned to Alberta in late January .
+The following day I spoke with one of Sigmund’s sons, Vladimir, who advised that his father had returned to Alberta in late January .
 He said he had come back to get a criminal record check — as requested by the Cuban authorities.
 But once his father returned, he said his mental health took a turn for the worse and he had to be hospitalized.